adolphium/adolphium-annotations/README.md

 Annotations.
 Working with Java 17.
-(May workt with other versions, but it was not tested).
+(May work with other versions, but it was not tested).

 ## Available annotations